A short history

 The Equal Opportunity Act, 1984 (WA) came into effect on 8 July 1985.
 It was supported in Parliament by all parties and community organisations, after ten years of campaigning by women’s groups.

-When the Equal Opportunity Bill was introduced into Parliament by the newly elected Labor Premier Brian Burke, on 16 September 1984, he took the unusual step of delegating the passage of the Bill through the Legislative Assembly to the back bench Member for Gosnells, Yvonne Henderson.
+When the Equal Opportunity Bill was introduced into Parliament by the newly elected Labor Premier Brian Burke, on 16 September 1984, he took the unusual step of delegating the passage of the Bill through the Legislative Assembly to Yvonne Henderson, who was then the back bench Member for Gosnells,

 The Equal Opportunity Act 1984 was introduced to implement, at a state level, Australia’s commitments to international human rights instruments.
 It contained two objects - to promote equality of opportunity in Western Australia and to provide remedies in respect of discrimination on the grounds of sex, pregnancy, race, religious or political conviction, or involving sexual harassment.

 The ground of 'breastfeeding or bottle feeding' was added in 2010, and another 'publication of details on the Fines Enforcement Registrar's website, in 2012.

 The Equal Opportunity Commissioner conducts community education and information programs to promote equal opportunity, as well as conciliating complaints of discrimination under the grounds and in the areas of public life set out in the Act.

 The State Administrative Tribunal (until 2005, the Equal Opportunity Tribunal) is responsible for determining cases of discrimination which are not settled by conciliation.